dtjonesuk/advent_of_code_2023/day06/README.md

-# Advent of Code 2023 :: Day 04
+# Advent of Code 2023 :: Day 06

-## Scratch Cards
+## Wait For It

-Today we are tasked with
+Today we are tasked with winning a boat race to secure an all-expenses-paid trip to Desert Island

 ## Parsing the input

 ## Part One

 ## Part Two

 ## Conclusion